Inria-Empenn/narps_open_pipelines/docs/running.md

 	  -f, --first           run the first levels only (preprocessing + subjects + runs) -c, --check           check pipeline outputs (runner is not launched)

-python narps_open/runner.py -t 2T6S -s 001 006 020 100
+narps_open_runner -t 2T6S -s 001 006 020 100
-python narps_open/runner.py -t 2T6S -r 4
+narps_open_runner -t 2T6S -r 4
-python narps_open/runner.py -t 2T6S -r 4 -f
+narps_open_runner -t 2T6S -r 4 -f
-python narps_open/runner.py -t 2T6S -r 4 -f -c # Check the output files without launching the runner
+narps_open_runner -t 2T6S -r 4 -f -c # Check the output files without launching the runner
 ```

+> [!
+NOTE]
-In this usecase, the paths where to store the outputs and to the dataset are picked by the runner from the [configuration](docs/configuration.md).
+> In this usecase, the paths where to store the outputs and to the dataset are picked by the runner from the [configuration](docs/configuration.md).

 ## Using the `PipelineRunner` object